MatthewOM/MatthewOM/News/lab.md

 - First time as a member of a committee.
 Congratulations Valentina!

 ### March 2023
-- I passed my Doctoral oral examination.
+- Officially Dr. Matthew Moreira.

 ## 2022